OrderN/OrderN.github.io/_posts/2017-07-17-electonic-structure.markdown

 summary: O(N) DFT and Sakurai–Sugiura method efficiently simulating 10000+ atoms
 ---
-We propose an efficient way to calculate the electronic structure of large systems by combining a large-scale first-principles density functional theory code, Conquest, and an efficient interior eigenproblem solver, the Sakurai–Sugiura method.
+We propose an efficient way to calculate the electronic structure of large systems by combining a linear-scaling first-principles density functional theory code, Conquest, and an efficient interior eigenproblem solver, the Sakurai–Sugiura method.
 [1] It is available on [arXiv](https://arxiv.org/abs/1704.03203)